Ethan Lazuk

 Social media content appearing in Google People also view for my homepage.

 I’d never noticed an individual social post in People also view before that, let alone a reply to another post!
+(Looking back, it seems like what I thought was “new” in the tweet I put in the introduction had actually been happening.
+It just used a round thumbnail.)

 X and LinkedIn social posts as citations in Google SGE for Hamsterdam SEO query.